daniel7722/Fine-tuning/swarm-project/README.md

 # Swarm Project for Edge Devices.

 This is my attempt at creating a swarm learning environment.
 The scope of this project involve training multiple devices in swarm learning settings, using python simulation to engage 10 devices that each host a base model but run independently with local data.
-In certain period of time, training or fine-tuning will be conducted to update weights with P2P gossip protocol and achieve a global model training.
+Training or fine-tuning will be conducted regularly to update weights with P2P gossip protocol and achieve a global model training.
 There are related works that utilised decentralised federated learning to achieve distributed training and is on par with the performance of centralised federated learning.
-In view of this, this project will mainly be focusing on on-device training/find-tuning with quantised models.
+In view of this, this project will mainly be focusing on using generative AI instead of simple CNN or RNN.

 ```
 swarm-project/